objectiv/objectiv.io/docs/docs/tracking/api-reference/eventTrackers/trackCompleted.md

 <br />

 :::tip Did you know ?
-`trackCompleted` is just syntactic sugar on top of [trackEvent](/tracking/api-reference/eventTrackers/trackEvent.md).
+`trackSuccess` is just syntactic sugar on top of [trackEvent](/tracking/api-reference/eventTrackers/trackEvent.md).
 :::

 <br />